-Join Greg Sowell for an in-depth discussion in this video BGP, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video BGP, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Border Gateway Protocol is the core…dynamic routing protocol for the internet.…BGP's current version four,…has been in use since 1994.…BGP is considered a path vector routing protocol.…While most routing protocols look at their networks…as hopping from router to router,…and finding the best paths to traverse, a few routers away,…BGP looks at the big picture.…Instead of router to router, it looks at networks as…autonomous systems to autonomous systems.…

 An AS is a conglomeration of routers…defined within a company's control.…This could be one router or a 1,000.…These ASes are defined by an AS number.…An ASN is a 16 bit number providing…65,536 possibilities.…ASN zero is reserved for nonroutable addressing.…And 64,512 through…65,534…are reserved as private ASNs.…